Rahulk0/Twitter-Sentiments-Analysis/README.md

 ### Usage

-Once you have created an app on twitter , open main.py and paste your Consumer Key, Consumer Secret, Access Token and Access Token Secret.
+Once you have created an app on twitter Developer account , open main.py and paste your Consumer Key, Consumer Secret, Access Token and Access Token Secret.
 After that save and run the script.
+For running the code , You have to write following command in terminal :
+                             streamlit -run main.py
+        replace main.py with the file name.

 You will be prompted to enter the keyword/hashtag you want to analyze and the number of tweets you want to analyze.
-Once the analysis is completed, a pie chart will be generated disclosing the results of analysis.
+Once the analysis is completed, a pie chart will be generated disclosing the results of analysis And a tabula dataframe will be also generated.

 ## Built With